shakes76/PatternAnalysis-2024/recognition/VQVAE_Ewan_Stanich/README.md

 ![Architecture of a VQVAE](markdown_images/vqvae_architecture.png)

 The diagram above depicts the classic architecture of a VQVAE, consisting of three main components: the encoder, the vector quantizer, and the decoder.
+The VQVAE in this project is inspired by the Github repository by MishaLaskin which can be found at https://github.com/MishaLaskin/vqvae/blob/master/models/vqvae.py.
+Modifications to this implementation were made to better suit this problem and cater to its specific needs.

 #### Encoder and Decoder